 Sibiu is known as the city where houses have eyes.
 A medieval city with several beautiful squares, including the Great Square, surrounded by little streets with colorful houses, impressive palaces such as the Brukenthal Palace, and religious constructions, including the Catholic Cathedral.
 For a better idea, here is a video about Sibiu.

 Cluj Napoca, another charming city, actually one of the oldest cities in Romania and which in 2015 enjoyed being the European Capital of Youth.
 One can admire the Matthias statue, the imposing Catholic Cathedral, the main squares, and the beautiful architecture of the buildings.

 The city is known for its rich cultural life and one of the most attended-to music festivals in Eastern Europe.
 We’re talking about the Untold Festival, which is held right in the city center, and the Electric Castle Festival which can be enjoyed near the picturesque walls of Bánffy Palace.

 These tours are designed for those who want to experience Transylvania.
 You will enjoy the typical food and meet wonderful people as the Transylvanians are famous for their kindness and hospitality.

-There are two important facts which make Viscri one of the most popular destination in Romania.
+There are two important facts that make Viscri one of the most popular destinations in Romania.
 The first fact is that even Charles, Prince of Wales, enjoys the village.
 He even bought one of the houses in Viscri, dating back from 1875, which was then restored.
 The second fact is that Viscri fortified church was built sometime in the 12th century, and is now part of UNESCO World Heritage.

 The actual fortified church of Viscri is a Romanesque chapel enlarged in the early 16th century to form a single-nave church.